Records and Championships

 The second most decorated Club Champion in course history is Drew Boyd.
 Drew has won five Club Championships, all in a 10-year timeframe from 2006-2015.
 Standing over 6 feet tall, his long silky-smooth swing resulted in tremendous power that he used to overpower the Bridge Haven course layout.
 With his putting stroke in-tune, Drew became one of the most talented golfers to ever stroll the fairways in Fayette County.
 Drew also holds the distinction of being the only champion in club history to have won the tournament while not qualifying for the Championship Flight after day one.
 His second round 67 from the blue tees was enough to overcome a 6-stroke deficit starting the final round.

 The most decorated Club Champion in course history is Aaron Kemlock.
 Since 1994, Aaron has played in every Club Championship tournament except two.
 His first win came in 2001 after rounds of 68-69, defeating his college roommate Scott George by two strokes.
 In 2004, he became the first individual to win the tournament with an over-par score (+1), fighting blustering conditions on both Saturday and Sunday.
-His last victory was in 2023 when he overcame a 3-stroke deficit with 3 holes to play by birding the 16th and 18th holes before birding the first playoff hole, securing his 11th title.
+His last victory was in 2025 when he shot under par rounds of 65-69, securing his 12th title.

 Close calls: Lifetime members Jeff Hughes and Josh Howell have never won the Club Championship Tournament, but have each finished runner up multiple times; each recording Top-5 finishes nearly 10 times.